(LEAD) Ex-presidential candidate Lee wins more rounds of voting for new DP leadership | Yonhap News Agency

 (LEAD) Ex-presidential candidate Lee wins more rounds of voting for new DP leadership

 SEOUL, Aug.
-7 (Yonhap) -- Rep. Lee Jae-myung, former presidential candidate of the main opposition Democratic Party (DP), secured more victories on the second day of regional voting to elect the new party leadership on Sunday.
+13 (Yonhap) -- Rep. Lee Jae-myung, former presidential candidate of the main opposition Democratic Party (DP), secured yet another victory in regional races to elect the new party leadership Saturday.

-Lee secured 70.48 percent of the vote in the polls that took place in the southern resort island of Jeju.
-He was trailed by Park Yong-jin with 22.49 percent, and Kang Hoon-sik with 7.03 percent.
+Lee secured more than 70 percent of the vote in the polls carried out in the southeastern port cities of Busan and Ulsan, along with South Gyeongsang Province.
+The tally was from voting by DP members who pay party dues.

-In Incheon, where Lee was elected to the National Assembly representing the city's Gyeyang-B district in June, he won 75.4 percent of the vote, followed by Park with 20.7 percent and Kang with 3.9 percent.
+The front-runner has so far won 74.59 percent of all votes cast, followed by Park Yong-jin with 20.7 percent and Kang Hoon-sik with 4.7 percent.

-On the previous day, Lee also won an overwhelming victory by securing 74.81 percent of the vote in the first round of polls in the northeastern province of Gangwon, the southeastern city of Daegu and nearby North Gyeongsang Province.
+The previous weekend, Lee won overwhelming victories in three rounds of voting by DP members of Gangwon Province, the southeastern city of Daegu, North Gyeongsang Province, the southern resort city of Jeju and Incheon, just west of Seoul.

-Lee has so far won 74.15 percent of all votes cast on both days of voting, followed by Park with 20.88 percent and Kang with 4.98 percent.
+"More people than I expected have supported me enthusiastically," Lee told reporters after the release of results, saying he will continue to try his best in a humble manner to continue winning more support.

 (END)